kaonashi-tyc/zi2zi/README.md

                 --save_dir=save_dir/
 ```

-Also you can run interpolation with this command:
+Also you can do interpolation with this command:

 ```sh
 python infer.py --model_dir= checkpoint_dir/